Kilo-Loco/drafts/amplify-getting-started-flutter/02_create_a_flutter_app.md

 ... // AuthService closing }
 ```

-1. When a user passes their `LoginCredentials` we will perform some logic and ultimately put the user in a `session` state.
+1. When a user passes any `AuthCredentials` we will perform some logic and ultimately put the user in a `session` state.
 2. Signing up will require that the email entered is verified by entering a verification code.
 Thus, the sign up logic should chage the state to `verification`.

 Let's start by updating `LoginPage` to send `LoginCredentials` via a `ValueChanged` property.